Trick (1999 film): Plot

 Mark follows Gabriel back to his and Rich's apartment to talk – and also because he has left his house keys there.
 They go in to look for the keys and try to talk things out while Judy mediates, topless.
 Mark asserts that while he did indeed trick once with Miss Coco, it was actually the latter who tried to take advantage of him by secretly videotaping their encounter without Mark's consent.
 Gabriel accepts this story, but still does not trust Mark, so Mark leaves angrily.
 Judy then finds Mark's keys, and Gabriel chases after Mark with them down into the subway.
 Just when it seems that Mark is gone forever, he reappears; he and Gabriel made a connection after all.

 Having reconciled, they decide to get something to eat but run into Katherine and some of her theatre friends at a diner, where Katherine proceeds to monopolize the conversation.
 Gabriel finally blows up at her, and Katherine, humiliated, melts down and leaves in a huff.
 Gabriel chases after her and apologizes; they smooth things over and Katherine and her friends depart.
 As the new morning dawns, Mark gives Gabriel his phone number, they kiss, and Mark heads home.
 Gabriel calls the number on a nearby payphone, and is relieved to learn that it's Mark's actual number.
-While they never found a spot to trick, Mark and Gabriel instead formed a budding relationship beyond the simple one night stand they'd first been trying for.
+While they never found a spot to trick, Mark and Gabriel instead formed a budding relationship beyond the simple one-night stand they had first been trying for.